buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcBlock.md

 On each side face, textures are aligned facing upright.
 On the top and bottom faces, textures are aligned facing front-to-back.
 Textures are stretched or repeated to the extent of each face according to _RepeatS_ and _RepeatT_.

 Figure 2 illustrates default texture mapping with a clamped texture (RepeatS=False and RepeatT=False).
 The image on the left shows the texture where the S axis points to the right and the T axis points up.
-The image on the right shows the texture applied to the geometry where the X axis points back to the right, the Y axis points back to the left, and the Z axis points up.
+The image on the right shows the texture applied to the geometry where the X-axis points back to the right, the Y-axis points back to the left, and the Z axis points up.